Asagix/ShuffleScreen/README.md

 ## Overview

 **ShuffleScreen** is a versatile video player application built with Python, PyQt6, and VLC.
-It allows users to play multiple videos simultaneously in a customizable grid layout.
+It allows users to play multiple videos simultaneously in an automatic grid layout.
 Whether you're looking to showcase a collection of videos or create a dynamic multimedia display, ShuffleScreen offers an intuitive interface with robust playback controls and advanced features to enhance your viewing experience.

 ## Features